ChaseCallahan37/grade-calc/README.md

    - The CSV file should be a comma-delimited file exported from Blackboard.
    - Place your CSV file in the `load_files` folder.

+2. **Run the Application**:
+   ```bash
+   python [your_script_name].py
+   ```
+   - The program will process the CSV file and categorize assignments based on your configuration.

-2. **Configure Grading Categories**:
+3. **Configure Grading Categories**:
    - Create categories for your grading configuration.
 Each category represents a part of the weighted grade.
    - For instance, you can create a category named `Exams` and assign it a weight, e.g., 0.45 (45%).

-3. **Add Tags to Categories**:
+4. **Add Tags to Categories**:
    - Tags help the application classify each assignment in the CSV file.
    - Assign tags to each category based on how you want to categorize the assignments from Blackboard.

-4. **Run the Application**:
-   ```bash
-   python [your_script_name].py
-   ```
-   - The program will process the CSV file and categorize assignments based on your configuration.

 5. **Handling Category Matches**:
    - If an assignment matches multiple categories, or fits no category, you will be prompted to address these cases.

-## Support
-For support, contact [your contact information].

-## Contributing
-Contributions to this project are welcome.
-Please follow the usual GitHub fork & pull request workflow.

-## License
-[Include license information here, if applicable]